How do we know the GOP wants to rig elections? Because they lie

 You are permitted to vote without photo-ID, but the documents you are required to produce are the same ones you are required to produce to get a Connecticut drivers license.

-In other words, proof of residency.
+In other words, proof of legitimacy.

 According to today’s New Haven Register, those documents include: